jahirfiquitiva/Frames/README.md

 ---

 # Including in your project
-Frames is available via JitPack, so getting it as simple as adding it as a dependency, like this:
+Frames is available via Maven, so getting it as simple as adding it as a dependency, like this:

-1. Add JitPack repository to your root `build.gradle` file
+1. Add `MavenCentral` and `Jitpack` to your root `build.gradle` file
 ```gradle
 allprojects {
     repositories {